 - To seek views or comments;

 Where you provide personal data to raise a confidential report, this is never shared outside of our systems suppliers who are bound by confidentiality and data sharing agreements.
-If you provide information through a web form, voicemail, text or postal form the original source is erased or shredded as soon as the data is captured within our single secure database.
-The operational copy of your personal data is erased six months after a report is closed but copies may be held in a secure archive.
+If you provide information through a web form, the original source is erased as soon as the data is captured within our system.

 We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters.
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.